kingluo/myresume/README.md

 My name is JinHua Luo (罗锦华).

-I am a senior C/C++/Golang/Python/Rust/SQL/Bash programmer and system architect, with 18 years of development experience.
+I have 18 years of work experience, love computer software technology, and like to delve into and overcome technical problems.

-I am good at Linux, TCP/IP, Nginx, OpenResty, and PostgreSQL.
+Mainly engaged in server back-end development, familiar with Linux, TCP/IP, Nginx, PostgreSQL, and Flask.

+Familiar with programming languages: C/C++, Golang, Python, Rust, Lua, SQL, and Bash.

+Proficient in using gdb and systemtap to analyze program problems.

+Please view my English resume: https://github.com/kingluo/myresume

 ## Location